AnthonyF747/AnthonyF747.github.io/hw3/hw3journal.md

 	}
 }

 I've worked with Visual Studio what seems to be eons ago, so I had to refamiliarize myself with the program to get going, but once that was semi-under control, I started with research and coding.
 I did have some knowledge of C and some C# and know that it really is close to Java, but I didn't know too much about the "fancy" syntax that C# includes.
 My knowledge of C# is pretty basic stuff, so I wrote the code pretty much as was given until my research showed some cool stuff.
-So, I rewrote my code:
+So, <span style="color=orange">I rewrote my code:</span>

     /// <summary>
     /// A single linked node class